erikjpet/Austin-major-experience/Video-Script.md

 * Close match: Chinggis vs Legacy, introduce Dumau as GOAT
 * Fluxo vs Chinggis highlight (close map 2 and win)
 * Chinggis vs Lynn Vision rivalry ("Starry is not a drink" & Emilia "THE LION")

+  * Only reason Chinggis lost is because Lynn is goated
-* Brief mention of missed stage 2 pick'em
+* Explicit mention of missed stage 2 pick'em

 ## Stage 2: Falcons & Legends (3 min)